flaneuse/calpoly-geocenter/initial-tasks.md

 In this project, you’ll process and analyze 2014/15 Rwanda Demographic and Health Survey Data to assess household-level factors associated with stunting in children under 60 months.

+## Goals for the first week
+1. Understand how data is broken into modules in the DHS.
+* Understand how to merge data between modules.
+* Know where to look to figure out what are variables.
+* Come up with questions you want to ask us in our next check-in

+# Alright, let's get started.

 ## 1. Get the data
 Download the 2014/2015 Demographic and Health Surveys data from the [DHS website](http://dhsprogram.com/data/dataset/Rwanda_Standard-DHS_2015.cfm?flag=0):